h15200/notes/go.md

 	return math.Sqrt(v.X*v.X + v.Y*v.Y)
 }

-// now Vertex types all have the moethod .Abs()
+// now Vertex types all have the method .Abs()
 ```

 - if a type is declared IN THE SAME PACKAGE, you can add methods to any type